thabotr/naf-api/Readme.md

 # NAF API
+Provides an interface for registering, logging in, connecting with other users, and messaging with NAF.
 # Glossary
 - 🔐 endpoint requires basic authentication.
 To use username `testHandle` and password `testToken` by default as basic auth credentials
 - 🔒 endpoint passes credentials through basic authentication